daeun00/GARF-for-LLIE/README.md

-# Gate-aware recurrent framework for progressive low-light image enhancement
+# Gate-Aware Recurrent Framework for Progressive Low-Light Image Enhancement

 ## Abstract
 This study proposes a gate-aware recurrent framework for low-light image enhancement.